apache/airflow/docs/apache-airflow-providers-amazon/operators/bedrock.rst

 Amazon Bedrock Retrieve and Generate (RaG)
 ==========================================

-To query a knowledge base and generate a response based on the retrieved results, you can use :class:`~airflow.providers.amazon.aws.operators.bedrock.BedrockRaGOperator`.
+To query a knowledge base and generate a text response based on the retrieved results, you can use :class:`~airflow.providers.amazon.aws.operators.bedrock.BedrockRaGOperator`.

-The response only cites sources that are relevant to the query.
+The response will contain citations to sources that are relevant to the query as well as a generated text reply.
 For more information on which models support retrieving information from a knowledge base, see https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-supported.html

 .. exampleinclude:: /../../tests/system/providers/amazon/aws/example_bedrock_knowledge_base.py